 by Sergio Goschenko

-What do you think about the launch of the Brazilian Blockchain Network?
-Tell us in the comments section below.
+What do you think about the latest blockchain bill presented in Buenos Aires?
+Tell us in the comment section below.

 Sergio is a cryptocurrency journalist based in Venezuela.
 He describes himself as late to the game, entering the cryptosphere when the price rise happened during December 2017.
 Having a computer engineering background, living in Venezuela, and being impacted by the cryptocurrency boom at a social level, he offers a different point of view about crypto success and how it helps the unbanked and underserved.